-Any material that is believed to contain asbestos must be reported to Normanton Town Council who will arrange for it to be safely removed by qualified contractors if it is deemed hazardous in its existing condition and location.
+Any structure that is believed to contain asbestos must be reported to Normanton Town Council who will arrange for it to be safely removed by qualified contractors if it is deemed hazardous in its existing condition and location.
 Please note that this process can take time due to arranging quotes and consideration by committee.
+On no account should you seek to remove structures containing asbestos yourself.